Alexander Ypsilantis: Campaign in Moldavia and Wallachia

 These moves emboldened the Turks, who began assembling a large number of troops to quell the insurrection in Wallachia.
 Ypsilantis marched from Iaşi to Bucharest, trying to enlist volunteers.
 Ypsilantis was constantly short of money and his men turned to plundering the region.
-At Galați, one of Ypsilantis' officers, Vasilios Karavias murdered the local Turkish merchants to raise funds while in Iași the local Ottoman guard of 50 men were killed after surrendering and received promises that their lives would be spared.
+At Galați, one of Ypsilantis' officers, Vasilios Karavias murdered the local Turkish merchants to raise funds while in Iași the local Ottoman guard of 50 men were killed after surrendering and receiving promises that their lives would be spared.
 It was then that the Sacred Band was formed, comprising young Greek volunteers from all over Europe.
 Ypsilantis advanced slowly, not entering Wallachia until early April, by which time Tudor Vladimirescu had seized Bucharest.
 A further problem arose when the Patriarch Grigorios placed an anathema on Ypsilantis as an enemy of the Orthodox faith, called on true believers to remain loyal to the Sultan, and denounced Ypsilantis for "a foul, impious and foolish work".

 In Bucharest, where he had arrived after some weeks' delay, it became plain that he could not rely on the Wallachian Pandurs to continue their Oltenian-based revolt for assistance to the Greek cause; Ypsilantis was met with mistrust by the Pandur leader Tudor Vladimirescu, who, as a nominal ally to the Eteria, had started the rebellion as a move to prevent Scarlat Callimachi from reaching the throne in Bucharest, while trying to maintain relations with both Russia and the Ottomans.
 More fundamentally, Ypsilantis and other Greek leaders relied on the support of the Romanians, on the base of their common Christian Orthodox faith, and underestimated the increasing resentment of Greek influence in the Principalities during the Phanariote era and the first stirrings of what would become Romanian nationalism.

 Further, Vladimirescu regarded the Russian renunciation of Ypsilantis as absolving him from any further commitment to the Filiki Eteria.
 As a result, a conflict erupted inside Vladimirescu's camp.
-In the end, Vladimirescu was summarily tried and put to death by the pro-Greek faction and the Eteria.
+In the end, Vladimirescu was summarily tried and put to death by the pro-Greek faction and by the Eteria.